jaalto/project--restricted-shell-rbash/README.rst

 This script is experimental and provided "as is".
 Use your judgement if you want to use this approach ::

-   # Create user and needed files
+   # Create user "dummy"
-   ./makefile.sh dummy date
+   ./makefile.sh dummy

    # Install command menu based "restricted shell"
    install -D -m 700 bin/rshell.sh ~dummy/bin/rshell